 Sanada: Kodai, see the reality.
 Earth suffered a heavy blow in the last great war.
 In order to survive…

 On Earth, Yuki casts a desperate, betrayed look toward Commander Todo.
-“We gave our word!”
+“This is the solution Earth came up with in these three years?”

 Kodai is relieved, and then a light flashes through his mind.
 A vision appears before his eyes and delivers words full of conviction.
 “Kodai, get on Yamato.”
 It is the voice of he whose life ended with finish of a 336,000-light-year journey.
 The voice of Space Battleship Yamato‘s first captain, Juuzo Okita…